Hank-wood/imprint/README.md

-# User Authentication with MEAN - Cerberus
+# Imprint - User Authentication with MEAN

-Cerberus is a full-stack single page app with the MEAN architecture and REST API using Angular, Node, Express and MongoDB
+Imprint is a full-stack single page app with the MEAN architecture and REST API using Angular, Node, Express and MongoDB

-## Cerberus Workflow Flow
+## Imprint Workflow Flow

 ## Package.json